BlueBayPhil/solid-vue-todo-list/README.md

 ## Things to try
 1. In src/api/api.ts change the provider between fetch and axios.
 The application should not break
-2. Change which component is displayed in Home.vue by commenting and uncommenting the two components within the `<TodoList></TodoList>` tags
+2. Change which component is displayed in src/views/Home.vue by commenting and uncommenting the two components within the `<TodoList></TodoList>` tags
 3. Add your own API provider - perhaps use a different XMLHTTPRequest package?
 4. Add a new way of displaying the todo items.
 A table perhaps?